 If you are starting, end-of-day data will serve you perfectly fine for back trading.
 It is unnecessary at this point to spend anything more than you need to for data.
 Save your money for trading when the time is right.

 Trade Navigator runs natively on PC- if you have a Mac, you’ll need to install software which emulates a Windows environment, such as Parallels or Boot Camp.

-An additional option is a piece of software called thinkorswim, also known as TOS.
-There are many benefits to TOS- first off, it’s free when you open a brokerage account!
-Another big benefit to TOS is that it’s synced up with and exclusively provided by a brokerage, which enables you to virtually trade quite easily.
+An additional option is thinkorswim, also known as TOS.
+There are many benefits to TOS- first off, it’s free when you open a brokerage account.
+Another big benefit to TOS is that it’s synced up with and exclusively provided by a brokerage, which enables you to trade virtually quite easily.

-TOS is also available on Mac or PC, which is also quite appealing to me, and other Mac users.
+TOS is also available on Mac or PC, which is also quite appealing Mac users.

-There is a lot to it, and I found it easy to be distracted with everything that is offered.
-Although there are many benefits, the software itself was a little challenging for me personally.
-I would recommend weighing this into your decision as you choose the charting software you end up choosing, as there is a bit of a learning curve.
+There is a lot to it, which can be distracting considering everything that is offered.
+Although there are many benefits, the software itself was a little challenging with a bit of a learning curve.

 Similar to TOS is TradeStation.
 TradeStation is a very powerful piece of software which also has a bit of a learning curve.
-TradeStation’s brokerage rates are far cheaper than TD Ameritrade’s, which makes them much more appealing to me.
-Like TOS, they offer real-time data, scanning, many analysis tools, and have many bells & whistles available which may be a distraction as a beginning trader.
+TradeStation’s brokerage rates are far cheaper than TD Ameritrade’s, which makes them much more appealing.
+Like TOS, they offer real-time data, scanning, many analysis tools, and have many bells & whistles available, which may be a distraction as a beginning trader.

-There are many options out there for charting software that I haven’t covered in this post.
-If these solutions don’t work for you, I would recommend speaking with other students on the TSU social network TradeSmart University Community, read reviews online, and search for yourself.
+In closing, there are many options out there for charting software, and if none of these solutions work for you, I would recommend speaking with other students on the TSU social network TradeSmart University Community, read reviews online, and search for yourself.
 If you have any observations or suggestions to offer to students looking to map their trading journey, feel free to comment below!